 According to our 2009 independent evaluation, the Grade 1 dropout rate for was 0.19% for children who had attended one of ETC’s supported ECE programs, compared to a national average of 12.1% in that same year.
 Similar benefits accrued for each subsequent year of primary and secondary school (through Grade 10): dropout rates ranged between 3-16% lower for the children who had attended one of our ECE programs, compared to the national average.

 Every year, ETC supports multi-day professional development opportunities for teachers who would otherwise have none.
 These trainings encourage teachers to move away from traditional rote learning and toward a more interactive approach.
 Participating teachers can also build their professional networks, share successes and challenges, and learn from each other both during and after the trainings.
 Given that they are teaching in relatively remote and isolated areas, this training is of enormous ongoing help to them – resulting in greater job satisfaction and performance, and not coincidentally helping to increase student attendance rates.

-Keeping children in school is a major challenge for many families.
-The economic needs of the household often outweigh the desire parents have to send their kids to school.
-Girls in particular are often kept home to care for younger siblings and do household chores.
-There is also less interest in investing in girls’ education because after marriage they live with their husbands’ families and work for them.
+Keeping children in school is a major financial challenge for many of rural Nepal’s families.
+Girls in particular are often kept home to care for younger siblings and do household chores while the parents work in other people’s fields.
+Historically, there has also been less interest in investing in girls’ education because after marriage they live with their husbands’ families and work for them.